aarongilly/notes/content/Facets of Fitness.md

 **Strength** - how strong are you across various functional movement patterns

 **Stability** - how prone are you to injury, stability is about your stabilizers somewhat, but more so about ideal functional movement patterns.
-Notv

 ---